evshvarov/iris-cron-task/README.md

 ## iris-cron-task
-Class to setup tasks running at schedule
+Class to setup tasks running at schedule with cron expression.
-## Installation
+The cron expression could be taken from [cronmaker site](http://www.cronmaker.com/) Thanks to [Lorenzo's Skaleze](https://github.com/lscalese) PR this works with any cron expression.

 ### Installation with ZPM